magento/architecture/design-documents/frontend/technical-vision.md

 ## Styles

 Bundle optimization works best when CSS Modules are imported directly into the JavaScript components that use them (a better [TypeScript][] experience is being talked about in [this CRA issue](https://github.com/facebook/create-react-app/issues/5677)).

 The coupling here is a bit unfortunate for some projects (e.g., libraries), but pretty standard for applications.
-If there is a specific reason for ultimate **portability** in your project, consider the [container paradigm][] to decouple the styles from the components, each component defining its own styles via a styles interface.
+For ultimate **portability**, reusable components should be provided their styles externally.

 ### Resources